DuckySoLucky/hypixel-discord-chat-bridge/README.md

 ### To-Do List

-- [ ] Cannot send same message better handling
-  - If you use bot in officer channel and u send same message it will send embed into guild chat channel instead of officer
 - [ ] Automatic API key grabber
   - Bot will automaticaly run `/api new` after joining hypixel and storing it info config
 - [ ] Fragbot Whitelist